 Elaine Khoo (Operations Manager)

 Elaine is Operations Manager at the Asia Philanthropy Circle.
-She has extensive experience in human resource, office management and quality management system in various sectors to include education, manufacturing, consulting, IT and most recently non-profit.
+She has extensive experience in human resource, office management and quality management system in various sectors to include education, manufacturing, consulting and IT.

 Before moving to Singapore, she headed the HR, Administration and Quality departments of a local systems integration company in Malaysia.
 She also led the company into achieving its ISO 9001 Accredited Certification and maintaining it thereafter.
 Prior to joining APC, she worked for the Asian Venture Philanthropy Network’s Chairman for three years before joining their Singapore office as Office Manager.

-In her free time, she enjoys spending time with family, catching up with friends, music and movies.
+In her free time, she goes to the gym, enjoys music and movies.

 Gautam Ramnath (Programme Director)